-Severe injury shall have the meaning provided by F.S. § 767.11, as may be amended.
+Severe Injury shall have the meaning provided by F.S. § 767.11, as may be amended.

-Shelter means provision of and access to a three-dimensional structure having a roof, walls, and a floor, which is dry, sanitary, clean, weatherproof and made of durable material.
+Shelter means provision of and access to a three-dimensional structure having a roof, walls and a floor, which is dry, sanitary, clean, weatherproof and made of durable material.
 At the minimum, the structure must:

-- Provide sufficient space for each animal to comfortably stand up, sit down, lie down, and turn around in the shelter.
-If the shelter is used for more than one (1) animal at the same time, it must provide enough space for each animal to comfortably stand up, sit down, lie down, and turn around simultaneously Be sufficient in size to allow each sheltered animal to stand up, turn around, lie down, and stretch comfortably; - (2) Be designed to protect the sheltered animal from the adverse effects of the elements and provide access to shade from direct sunlight and regress from exposure to inclement weather conditions;

-- (3) Be free of standing water, accumulated waste and debris, protect the sheltered animal from injury, and have adequate ventilation and, for dogs and cats, provide a solid surface, resting platform, pad, floormat or similar device that is large enough for the animal to lie on in a normal manner; and - (4) Be properly lighted to provide a regular lighting cycle of either natural or artificial light corresponding to the natural period of daylight unless otherwise directed by a veterinarian.
-Structures with wire, grid or slat floors which permit the animal's feet to pass through the openings, sag under the animal's weight or which otherwise do not protect the animal's feet or toes from injury are prohibited except for birds where perches are provided.
+- (1) Be sufficient in size to allow each sheltered Animal to stand up, turn around, lie down, and stretch comfortably; - (2) Be designed to protect the sheltered Animal from the adverse effects of the elements and provide access to shade from direct sunlight and regress from exposure to inclement weather conditions; - (3) Be free of standing water, accumulated waste and debris, protect the sheltered Animal from injury, and have adequate ventilation and, for Dogs and Cats, provide a solid surface, resting platform, pad, floormat or similar device that is large enough for the Animal to lie on in a normal manner; and - (4) Be properly lighted to provide a regular lighting cycle of either natural or artificial light corresponding to the natural period of daylight unless otherwise directed by a Veterinarian.
+Structures with wire, grid or slat floors which permit the Animal's feet to pass through the openings, sag under the Animal's weight or which otherwise do not protect the Animal's feet or toes from injury are prohibited except for birds where perches are provided.